pypa/distlib/docs/tutorial.rst

 environment can be obtained, and Babel's extractors are treated by other parts of Babel in exactly the same way as extractors from third parties.

+Any installed distribution can offer up values for any category, and a set of distributions (such as the set of installed distributions on ``sys.path``) conceptually has an aggregation of these values.

 The values associated with a category are a list of strings with the format::

     name = prefix [ ":" suffix ] [ "[" flags "]" ]